 So yes, it can be hard to take the leap and study abroad.
 Sometimes it’s so hard that you’ll cry over missing your dog, or laugh at how badly you want fried chicken and boxed mac and cheese.
 You may wonder if it’s worth it at times.
 You may threaten to fly home the next day, but then you have your daily “aha!” moment where you realize you’ve made the best choice possible.
 Remember it all.
 Try not to forget every feeling you’re feeling.
 Be ready to feel alive.

-This post was contributed by Meredith McLaurin, a student from Mississippi State University who is spending her spring semester studying abroad with AIFS in Rome, Italy.
+This letter was contributed by Meredith McLaurin, a student from Mississippi State University who is spending her spring semester doing a study abroad program with AIFS in Rome, Italy.